 There are only campsites on the Taumarunui to Whakahoro section, with the John Coull Hut (24 bunks) and Bridge to Nowhere Lodge being supplemented by campsites between Whakahoro and Pipiriki.
 Tieke Marae was rebuilt over the winter of 2002 and now offers 20 bunks as well as a campsite.
 The Whakahoro Hut has 12 bunks, but cooking now has to be done outside under one of the shelters.
 The others have gas cooking.

 For those with limited time, a great day’s canoeing can be had by launching at Cherry Grove, in Taumarunui, and exiting at Ohinepane, with nearly 50 of the 249 named rapids on this section.
-Two other one day options are available from 2004 – from Ohinepane to Kirikau (about three hours) and Ohinepane to Whakahoro (about six hours).
+Two other one day options are available – from Ohinepane to Kirikau (about three hours) and Ohinepane to Whakahoro (about six hours).

 In normal flows the Whanganui is an extremely safe river to canoe.
 There are only a few graded rapids on the river, with the most exciting, the Ngaporo and Autapu, on the last day going into Pipiriki.
 If it’s real white water adventure you want, then you have to go elsewhere.
 Many of the rapids on the upper reaches allow you to sneak by down the side, but half the fun on hot summer days is in falling out and picking yourself up again at the bottom of the rapid.

 Your vehicles can be looked after in a secure area and we can arrange to have your car relocated to your exit point for an extra charge if you want to make your own way home from there.
 Blazing Paddles Canoe Adventures offers only canoe hire, but we can arrange for guided trips if you prefer.